 Ol’ Blue Eyes’ reputed association with the mob, not to mention his excellent relationship with Peter Falk (his co-star in 1964’s Robin and the Seven Hoods), would have made this mash-up solid gold.
 Swan Song gave Johnny Cash the chance to show his credentials as singer Tommy Brown in 1974, but I see Sinatra as playing a much harder character, possibly linked to the underworld, who could have believably portrayed a killer with no conscience, and whose belief in his power and connections would classically lull him into a false sense of security.
 In my mind, this would be one of the most popular of all episodes and known to just about every classic TV fan who ever drew breath.

 And by the way, if you’ve never watched Peter Falk’s hilarious performance as Columbo in the 1977’s ‘Frank Sinatra Celebrity Roast’, please do so the second you’ve finished reading this article.
 View it here.

 I would love to hear your thoughts on who you think would have been a great adversary for the Lieutenant in the 1970s.
 Please leave me a comment below with your suggestions!
-If this article is a hit, I might even do a follow-up about likely killers for the ‘new’ episodes of 1989-2003, which would be an entirely different conversation.
+If this article is a hit, I might even do a follow-up about possible killers for a Columbo reboot, which would be an entirely different conversation.